-A prospect scale drone magnetics survey is planned for this quarter that will allow for interpretation of zones of dilation or move that would allow pegmatites to come to the near surface.
-It is also anticipate upon successful interpretation of the magnetic survey that a RC drilling program could also be planned for this next quarter.
+A prospect scale drone magnetics survey has been completed and has allowed for interpretation of zones of dilation or movement that would allow pegmatites to come to the near surface.
+This is now a drill ready target and permitting is in progress.